 - Items on the walls: photos, paintings etc

 - Regular practice with ALL children that come into care will support the process if an emergency ever happens.
 All practice needs to be documented.
-This information will be recorded in the Educator Guidebook.
+This information will be recorded in the Educator Manual.

 - Older Oscar children must not carry non-walking children during a drill, nor should they be responsible for the evacuation of ECE children.

 - A review of the emergency procedure in each home will be done yearly or as required and recorded in the Educator Manual